School Nurses and Clinics

 Professional nursing staff in the offices provide assessment and decisionmaking for more extensive medical issues, then either call a parent, assist a child to contact their health care provider, or call the rescue squad depending upon the urgency of the need.

-Nurses administer routine medications to students whose parent/guardian has signed a permission form and brought in the medication.
+Nurses administer routine medications to students whose parent/guardian has signed a Medication Permission Form and brought in the medication.

 School nurses provide these basic services to students: